meangrape/gogurl/README.md

 build` to download the dependencies and compile them and the `gogurl` binary.
 `stack install` will copy `gogurl` into `~/.local/bin`.

-Currently, it creates a pool of 5 database connections and serves on \*:8082.
+Currently, it creates a pool of 5 database connections and serves on \*:8082 from a sqlite3 database in db/link.db.
+The first is hard-coded in app/Main.hs.
-Both of these are hard-coded in app/Main.hs at the moment.
+The serving port and database connection string have defaults, but are configurable via the `-p` and `-d` command-line flags.

 # SQLite WAL mode

 It's recommended to run sqlite in [WAL mode](https://www.sqlite.org/wal.html) since this is a multi-reader/multi-writer application with a persistent connection pool.
 You set this mode by running `PRAGMA journal_mode=WAL;` in a